Daniel-Parke/SEMO_Data/README.md

 Prepares the environment for downloading reports:
 - Creates a main download directory within the current script's directory.
 - Generates a versioned subdirectory for the current session's downloads.
-- Downloads reports based on identifiers listed in a CSV file.
+- Downloads reports based on identifiers listed in the `report_list.csv` file.

 ### `merge_data(current_directory)`
 Merges CSV files from the download directories into consolidated files: